git-lfs/git-lfs/ROADMAP.md

 These are items that don't affect Git LFS end users.

-* Cross platform integration tests in shell
+* Cross platform integration tests in shell.
 * Build and CI servers for Linux, Windows, and Mac.
+* Automatic updates for the `git-lfs` client.